 Moving on, the thing that you need to know about this case is that it is absolutely massive.

 How big, you may ask?
-Well, it is big enough to 2 fully functioning systems, and you would still need to fill up more space should you wish to go for that.
+Well, it is big enough for 2 fully functioning systems, and you would still need to fill up more space should you wish to go for that.

-The thing there is that, the case is built for people who want to build 2 computers, but they do not want to have the inconvenience of buying another case.
+Really, it looks like that this case is built for people who want to build 2 computers, but do not want to have the inconvenience of buying another case.

-The one thing that you absolutely need to be sure of is that if you are not planning an overkill, water cooled build, or a dual system build into this case, then do not buy it because even with the biggest EATX motherboard and a lot of fans and drives, this case will look empty.
+The one thing that you absolutely need to make sure is that if you are not planning a water- cooled or a dual system build into this case, then do not buy it because even with the biggest EATX motherboard and a lot of fans and drives, this case will look empty.